pkarsy/rfboot/help/Installation.md

 - The Pl2303 chip cannot programmed, so if you are going to use this chip, you have to use only one, and use other brands, if you need to connect other USB-to-Serial modules.
-- The FTDI modules also have unique serial IDs but as I said I have reliablility problems with them (non genuine chips).
+- The FTDI modules also have unique serial IDs, if you manage to bypass the reliability problems as explained earlier.
 - There is another linux utility doing the same job, and seems to have more options<br/>
 http://cp210x-program.sourceforge.net/<br/>
 but some distros might have difficulties to install the dependencies (python-usb).